genropy/genropy_saved/docs/genro/common/datapath.rst

 Datapath description
 ====================

-	Datapath is an attribute used to create a hierarchy of your data's addresses into the :doc:`/datastore`.
+	Datapath is an attribute used to create a hierarchy of your data's addresses into the :ref:`genro-datastore`.

 	You have to use ``datapath`` to an object that you want to be the father, while on the son elements you have to specify their relative path (but you can also specify an absolute path).